-The economy is starting to show signs of repair and more new building starts on the horizon, yet we are still confronted daily with customers who are still uneasy about moving forward with their custom home project.
-Of course, each person has to evaluate their own financial situation before pressing forward, but here are four points of consideration that may assist you in deciding if you should wait or move forward on your timber home journey.
+The economy is beginning to ramp back up and more new building starts rest on the horizon.
+Yet, some future clients remain uneasy about moving forward with their custom home projects.
+Of course, each person must evaluate their own financial situation before determining the best time to build.
+Here are four points of consideration that may assist you in deciding if you should wait or move forward on your timber home journey.

-So if you want to build your timber frame home in the next couple of years, it is a far smarter bet to start your design now while the interest rates are low, building costs are less affected by inflation and the skilled labor force is available.
+If you want to build your timber frame home in the next two to three years, it is a smart bet to start your design now while the interest rates are low, building costs are less affected by inflation, and the skilled labor force is available.
 With our ability to design remotely, this is a historic time with historic opportunity.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us